castle-engine/cge-www/htdocs/wp/wp-content/plugins/check-email/readme.txt

 === Check & Log Email ===
-Contributors: wpchill, silkalns, giucu91
+Contributors: machothemes, silkalns, giucu91
-Tags: check, test, email, smtp, pop, send, delivery, log Requires at least: 5.2
+Tags: check, test, email, smtp, pop, send, delivery Requires at least: 5.0
 Tested up to: 5.5
-Stable tag: 1.0.0
+Stable tag: 1.0.1

 Check & Log email allows you to test if your WordPress installation is sending emails correctly by sending a test email to an address of your choice.
 Allows overriding of email headers and carbon copying to another address.